manasseh-zw/qlue/README.md

 - **Modular Design:** Qlue's architecture separates concerns (taste discovery, profile building, video integration) into discrete components, allowing for easy maintenance and extensibility.
 When we wanted to add support for new taste domains, we only needed to modify the agent's investigation pipeline without disrupting other components.

-- **Scalability:** The asynchronous event-driven design using WebSockets and SSE enables Qlue to handle multiple user sessions simultaneously without performance degradation.
+- **Scalability:** The asynchronous event-driven design using WebSockets enables Qlue to handle multiple user sessions simultaneously without performance degradation.
 The system maintains responsiveness while processing complex taste discovery queries.

-- **Integration Flexibility:** The system integrates seamlessly with Qloo's cultural intelligence API while maintaining the ability to incorporate specialized tools like Tavus for video agents.
+- **Integration Flexibility:** The system integrates seamlessly with Qloo's cultural intelligence API through our custom TypeScript SDK while maintaining the ability to incorporate specialized tools like Tavus for video agents.
 This hybrid approach leverages the strengths of cultural intelligence while accessing specialized capabilities when needed.

-- **Real-Time Intelligence:** The streaming architecture provides immediate feedback to users, creating engaging experiences where they can see their taste profile being built in real-time with confidence scoring and reasoning chains.
+- **Real-Time Intelligence:** The WebSocket architecture provides immediate feedback to users, creating engaging experiences where they can see their taste profile being built in real-time with confidence scoring and reasoning chains.

+- **Type-Safe Development:** The custom TypeScript SDK ensures robust API integration with full type safety, reducing development time and preventing runtime errors.

 ## 🎯 Use Cases